abbas99-hub/HR-Job-Salary-Analysis-using-SQL-Power-BI/README.md

 ## Getting Started
 To run this project, follow these steps:

-* Install the necessary Python libraries: Selenium, Pandas.
+* Install the necessary Python libraries: Selenium, and Pandas.
-* Execute the data_collection.py script to scrape job salary data from Indeed and save it as a CSV file.
+* Execute the data_collection.ipynb script to scrape job salary data from Indeed and save it as a CSV file.
 * Run the data_preprocessing.py script to clean and transform the scraped data.
 * Execute the database.sql script to set up the SQL database and tables.
 * Load the pre-processed data into the SQL database using your preferred method (e.g., SQL client).